colinyjchung/cnotes/_pages/about.md

 * _"Colin’s support helped us build from nothing to a list of 32,000 in just two months."_ <br/> _ **Ocean Robbins**
 * _"You are always a brain worth tapping into."_ <br/> - **Brian Kurtz**

+## Podcast & Virtual Event Appearances

+I have spoken on podcasts and at virtual events sharing my expertise as a marketer, copywriter, and freelancer.
+Appearances include AWAI Bootcamps, Kevin Roger's _Copy Chief Radio Podcast_, and Alex Cattoni's _Copy Posse_.
+If you'd like me to speak at your event or on your podcast, please email me directly at colin [at] colincopy [dot] com with your audience size and per episode downloads.